-(B) In-Use Emergency Standby Diesel-Fueled CI Engine (> 50 bhp) Operating Requirements and Emission Standards
+(b) In-Use Emergency Standby Diesel-Fueled Cl Engine (> 50 bhp) Operating Requirements and Emission Standards.

-- 1. No owner or operator shall operate any in-use stationary emergency standby diesel-fueled CI engine in response to the notification of an impending rotating outage unless all the following criteria are met: - a. the engine's permit to operate allows operation of the engine in anticipation of a rotating outage, or the District has established a policy or program that authorizes operation of the engine in anticipation of a rotating outage; and - b. the Utility Distribution Company has ordered rotating outages in the control area where the engine is located, or has indicated it expects to issue such an order at a certain time; and - c. the engine is located in a specific location that is subject to the rotating outage; and - d. the engine is operated no more than 30 minutes prior to the time when the Utility Distribution Company officially forecasts a rotating outage in the control area; and - e. the engine operation is terminated immediately after the Utility Distribution Company advises that a rotating outage is no longer imminent or in effect - 2.
-At-School and Near-School Provisions.
-No owner or operator shall operate an in-use stationary emergency standby diesel-fueled CI engine for non-emergency use, including maintenance and testing, during the following periods: - a. whenever there is a school sponsored activity, if the engine is located on school grounds, and - b. between 7:30 a.m. and 3:30 p.m. on days when school is in session, if the engine is located within 500 feet of school grounds.
-Subsection (e)(2)(B)2. does not apply if the engine emits no more than 0.01 g/bhp-hr of diesel PM. - 3.
-Except as provided in subsection (c), no owner or operator shall operate an inuse stationary emergency standby diesel-fueled CI engines (> 50 hp) in California unless it meets, in accordance with the applicable compliance schedules specified in subsections (f) and (g), the following requirements (which are summarized in Table 2):
+- 4.(1) No owner or operator shall operate any in-use stationary emergency standby diesel-fueled CI engine in response to the notification of an impending rotating outage unless all the following criteria are met: - the engine's permit to operate allows operation of the engine in anticipation of a rotating outage, or the District has established a policy or program that authorizes operation of the engine in anticipation of a rotating outage; and - b.(B) the Utility Distribution Company has ordered rotating outages in the control area where the engine is located, or has indicated it expects to issue such an order at a certain time; and - e.(C) the engine is located in a specific location that is subject to the rotating outage; and - d.(D) the engine is operated no more than 30 minutes prior to the time when the Utility Distribution Company officially forecasts a rotating outage in the control area; and - e.(E) the engine operation is terminated immediately after the Utility Distribution Company advises that a rotating outage is no longer imminent or in effect. - 2.(2) At-School and Near-School Provisions At-School and Near-School Provisions.
+No owner or operator shall operate an in-use stationary emergency standby diesel-fueled CI engine for non-emergency use, including maintenance and testing, during the following periods: - a.(A) whenever there is a school sponsored activity, if the engine is located on school grounds, and - b.(B) between 7:30 a.m. and 3:30 p.m. on days when school is in session, if the engine is located within 500 feet of school grounds.
+SubsSection (e)(2)(B)2.93115.6(b)(2) does not apply if the engine emits no more than 0.01 g/bhp-hr of diesel PM. - 3.(3) Except as provided in subsection (e)93115.3, no owner or operator shall operate an in-use stationary emergency standby diesel-fueled Cl engines (> 50 hp) in California unless it meets, in accordance with the applicable compliance schedules specified in subsections (f)93115.11 and (g)93115.12, the following requirements (which are summarized in Table 2):